Select a category Close

 High level of education

-Similar work culture with western developers
+Similar work culture with Western developers

 Good English proficiency

-According to the EF English Proficiency Index, Romania is in the top 17 countries in the knowledge of English.
-In Europe, the country is in 17th place out of 35 countries.
-Each year more and more Romanians improve their English, so communication with local developers is becoming easier.
+According to the EF English Proficiency Index, Romania is in the top 15 countries in the knowledge of English.
+In Europe, the country is in 13th place out of 34 countries.
+Each year, more and more Romanians improve their English, so communication with local developers is becoming easier.

 Attractive government tax incentives